buildarr/buildarr-radarr/docs/configuration/settings/general.md

 # General

-General configuration for Prowlarr are separated by category.
+General configuration for Radarr are separated by category.

 ```yaml
 radarr: